Top 3 Tips for Grieving After a Wrongful Death

 What are the Main Steps in Dealing with Grief?
 After a Wrongful Death?

 To recap, those of us who lost a loved one due to murder or wrongful death may not fully comprehend the legal aspects of a civil and criminal case.
 Because of this, we often feel helpless.
-When we are dealing with denial and shock from a loss of such monumental proportions, it is harder to deal with than virtually anything life can throw at you.
+When dealing with denial and shock from a loss of such monumental proportions, it is harder to deal with than virtually anything life can throw at you.
 Whether it was a crime or just a mistake, it is no less tragic to you.
-Your rage and anger at yourself and the person who caused the death are often far more profound than other cases.
+Your rage and anger at yourself and the person who caused the death are often far more profound than in other cases.
 So below, I have provided some tips to deal with anger for wrongful death victims constructively.

 Here are My Top Three Tips:

 - Let yourself be upset and enraged.
 Someone you love was taken away before their time.
 Most of all, this is a horrific, monumental loss for any family.
 You may have lost love, support, and breadwinner all at once.

 - Find ways to forgive yourself and others in your own time.
 Don't just forgive because your priest or mental health provider says so.
 You have to want it.
 I recommend reading a book that helped me a lot, called "Discipline Equals Freedom," by Jocko Willink, a former Navy SEAL Commander.
 It helped me understand self-love and that forgiveness comes from the heart must forgive to be true.